snakemode/depict-it/readme.md

 Then, it sends a `game-state` message, with a copy of the latest `this.state` object, that will in turn trigger all the clients to update their internal state.

 There's a little more that happens in our server class (you might notice the currently commented `stateMachine` line) but let's talk about how our game logic works first.
+We'll revisit expanded versions of `P2PClient` and `P2PServer` later in this article.

 # Designing our game